 by Edward O. Sweeney

-For more information on New York’s Women’s Equality Act, see the December 2015 issue of New York Employment Law Letter.
+For more information on the new law, see the September issue of New York Employment Law Letter.